 One downside of living in Owings is that it can take a long time to commute to work.
 In Owings, the average commute to work is 40.39 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.

 Despite being a small town, Owings has a lot of people using the bus to get to and from work every day.
 Most of these people on the bus are using it to get to good jobs in other cities.

-The citizens of Owings are very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.37% of adults in Owings have a bachelor's degree or even advanced degree.
+The population of Owings is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.37% of adults in Owings have a bachelor's degree or even advanced degree.

 The per capita income in Owings in 2010 was $44,289, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
 This equates to an annual income of $177,156 for a family of four.

 The people who call Owings home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Owings residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Owings include Irish, Italian, English, and Greek.

 The most common language spoken in Owings is English.
 Other important languages spoken here include Polish and Italian.